Thabit and Williams Numbers Base $b$ as a Sum or Difference of Two $g$-Repdigits: The sum of two -repdigits The sum of two g-repdigits

 In order to apply Lemma \ref{lemma:reduction} to \eqref{eq:jdba_reduction}, the number $\tau = \frac{\log b}{\log 10}$ must be irrational, which holds true for $b \neq 10$.
 The case where $b = 10$ will be treated separately.
 We also set parameters

 From \eqref{lemma:g_5_15} we can take $M=2.08 \cdot 10^{29} \log^3{10} \log^2{b} \log^2{ \left( \max{\{ b,10 \}} \right) }$.

-We implemented the algorithm of Lemma \ref{lemma:reduction} in Wolfram Mathematica and for $1\leq d_2\leq 9$, $2\leq b\leq 12$, $b\neq 10$ and both choices $b+1$ and $b-1$ in the definition of $\mu$, we got the largest numerical bound for $w=m-l$ as shown in the following table.
+We implemented the algorithm of Lemma \ref{lemma:reduction} in Wolfram Mathematica, and for $1\leq d_2\leq 9$, $2\leq b\leq 12$, $b\neq 10$, and both choices $b+1$ and $b-1$ in the definition of $\mu$, we got the largest numerical bound for $w=m-l$, as shown in Table \ref{TAB_1}.

 In most cases, condition $\varepsilon > 0$ was satisfied, and the algorithm from part a) of Lemma \ref{lemma:reduction} yielded an upper bound on $m-l$.
 In cases where $\varepsilon < 0$, we applied part b) of Lemma \ref{lemma:reduction} and obtained an upper bound on $m-l$.
-However, there are cases where the solution to the linear congruence satisfies condition $n = n_0 < M$ and has to be treated separately.
+However, there are cases where the solution to the linear congruence satisfies condition $n = n_0 < M$ and must be treated separately.
 Let us illustrate the details of our algorithm in some of these cases.

 For $b = 2$, choosing $b-1$ in $\mu$ and $d_2 = 9$, we encountered $\varepsilon < 0$.
 This led to either $m-l \leq 34$ or $m-l \geq 35$ with $n = n_0 = 0$.
 Consequently, the inequality

 holds.
 This implies $m = 0$, which results in a contradiction since $m \geq 35 + l \geq 36$.